RanaUniverse/python_4_note_making_database/README.md

 3. I make my a sample checking funcions.

 4. In this time i have made a simple user registration and note making way. not so good.

+5. I have added note edit note del in one fun

+6. i have added a fun to see all the note the user have already now

+7. i have added a loop in the main fun so that it will going on continuously until i close it by ctrl + c